GreaterManchesterODA/Digital-Exclusion-Risk-Index/Methodology.md

 The most important area of this work is the original indicator score calculation.

 ## Choice of indicators
+The original choice of indicators comes from work completed internally at Salford City Council.
+The indicators aim to convey the breadth of the issue of digital exclusion, covering aspects such as age, deprivation and affordability, access, and activity.

+It is important to review these over time, and to ensure that chosen and new indicators are not so closely correlated that they do not 'double-count' an issue.

 ## Choice of geography
+The original tool developed by Salford City Council focused on ward areas.
+All of the datasets used are available at an LSOA or OA level, but not all are available at ward level.
+It was suggested that the LSOA level of detail remained, and as such the DERI score is provided at an LSOA level.

 ## Individual indicator scores
 There are 10 individual indicators that make up the overall DERI score.
 These are individually weighted to form the next part in the calculation chain, the component scores.
 The table below highlights, for each indicator, what is considered a higher risk of digital exclusion